magomimmo/modern-cljs/README.md

 ## Latest tutorials

+### [Tutorial 22 - A reasoned porting of the Official React Tutorial to Reagent - Part II][47]

+Part II of a step by step reasoned porting of the Official React Tutorial to Reagent.

+### [Tutorial 21 - A reasoned porting of the Official React Tutorial to Reagent - Part I][46]

+Part I of a step by step reasoned porting of the Official React Tutorial to Reagent.

 ### [Tutorial 20 - House Keeping][40]

 Step by step guide for publishing a library to clojars repository by using `boot`.

-### [Tutorial 19 - Livin' on the edge][39]

-Explain how to make a library compliant with the new Reader Conditionals extension of CLJ/CLJS compilers.

-### [Tutorial 18 - Augmented TDD session][38]

-Complete the client-side form validation by exploiting the [TDD][45] environment augmented with CLJ/CLJS REPLs.

 # Modern ClojureScript